-With construction effectively complete and commissioning underway, the Grande Côte Mineral Sands Project is one of only a few major new projects globally that is set to take advantage of the supply-constrained mineral sands sector.
+With construction effectively complete and ramp up of production ongoing, the Grande Côte Mineral Sands Project is one of only a few major new projects globally that is set to take advantage of the supply-constrained mineral sands sector.

 Located in Senegal, one of Africa’s most successful democracies

 Grande Côte is located in Senegal, west Africa.
 Having gained independence in 1960, Senegal enjoys a stable and investor friendly political and social environment.
 The government of the Republic of Senegal is a valued partner and holds a 10% free carried interest in the project.
 More information can be found on our detailed Senegal profile.

-The Project itself is on a coastal, mobile dune system starting approximately 50 kilometres north of the capital Dakar, and is approximately 100 kilometres in length and four kilometres in width.
+The Mining Concession itself is on a coastal, mobile dune system starting approximately 50 kilometres north of the capital Dakar, and is approximately 100 kilometres in length and four kilometres in width.

 A 20+ year mine life

 Grande Côte, over an expected mine life of at least 20 years, is anticipated to produce on average approximately 85ktpa of zircon and 575ktpa of ilmenite (and small amounts of rutile and leucoxene) when in full production.

 To date, a total measured and indicated resource estimate of 1.030 billion tonnes at 1.73% heavy mineral (at a 1.25% cut-off grade) and a proved and probable Ore Reserve estimate of 751 million tonnes of 1.8% heavy mineral (representing a mine dredge path for the first 14 years of operation) has been developed.
 The current resource estimate covers approximately 50% of the Mining Concession.